Clastify logo

 Fast hoist600020300

-The expression (P = Fv) helps explain why constant-power motion usually doesn’t give constant acceleration.
-If a vehicle’s engine delivers a fixed useful power, the available driving force is smaller at higher speed.
-Drag generally increases with speed as well, so eventually all the engine power is used overcoming resistive forces and the vehicle reaches a maximum speed.
+The expression P=FvP = Fv helps explain why constant-power motion usually doesn’t give constant acceleration.
+If a vehicle’s engine provides a fixed useful power, a higher speed means a smaller available driving force.
+Drag generally increases with speed as well, so eventually all the engine power goes into overcoming resistive forces and the vehicle reaches a maximum speed.

 Rates elsewhere in physics

-Rates of change appear all through physics.
+Rates of change show up all over physics.
 Velocity is the rate of change of displacement, acceleration is the rate of change of velocity, current is the rate of flow of charge, activity is the rate of radioactive decay, and induced emf is linked to the rate of change of magnetic flux.
 Power fits the same pattern: it is the rate of energy transfer.

 Useful output compared with total input